Proactive AI Adoption can be Threatening: When Help Backfires: Discussion

 \section{Discussion}

-Taken together, our research contributes to HCI's longstanding concerns about system initiative.
-In particular, by adding psychological and managerial theoretical perspectives to HCI research, our findings show that initiative-taking in AI systems can have psychological effects that can shape adoption, beyond the concerns regarding usability or accuracy.
-Across two large vignette experiments, anticipatory (unsolicited) help consistently elicited self-threat, which in turn reduced adoption outcomes: willingness to accept assistance, likelihood of future use, and performance expectancy of AI tools.
-In this section, we interpret these results in light of psychological and HCI theory, highlight their implications for mixed-initiative design, reflect on methodological tradeoffs, and identify directions for future research.
+Taken together, our findings from two vignette-based experiments clarify how AI initiative-taking shapes adoption.
+Across both studies, anticipatory (unsolicited) help increased perceived self-threat, which in turn predicted lower adoption outcomes (willingness to accept help, likelihood of future use, and performance expectancy).
+In this section, we relate these results to psychological and HCI accounts of helping and mixed-initiative interaction, and discuss design implications, limitations, and directions for future work.